-QRxPharma is a commercial-stage specialty pharmaceutical company focused on the development and commercialisation of new treatments for pain management and central nervous system (CNS) disorders.
+QRxPharma Limited is a commercial- stage specialty pharmaceutical company focused on the development and commercialisation of new treatments for pain management.

 Based on a development strategy that focuses on enhancing and expanding the clinical utility of currently marketed compounds, the Company's product portfolio includes both late and early stage clinical drug candidates with the potential for reduced risk, abbreviated development paths, and improved patient outcomes.

-The Company intends to co-promote its products in the U.S. and seek strategic partnerships for worldwide markets.
-QRxPharma's lead product candidate, immediate release MoxDuo, successfully completed pivotal Phase 3 studies and the Company has filed its New Drug Application (NDA) with the US Food and Drug Administration (FDA).
-Subject to approval, the company is now laying groundwork for commercialisation of MoxDuo IR and preparing for product launch in 2012.
-The Company's clinical pipeline includes an intravenous (IV) and continuous release (CR) formulation of MoxDuo, as well as other technologies in the fields of pain management, neurodegenerative disease and venomics.
+QRxPharma entered into a strategic collaboration with Actavis Inc. in December 2011 for the commercialisation of immediate release MOXDUO[®] in the US acute pain market.
+Additionally, the Company's clinical pipeline includes an intravenous (IV) and continuous release (CR) formulation of MOXDUO.
+For more information, visit www.qrxpharma.com.